-Macau receives almost 30 million visitors a year albeit 90% are Chinese and 70% come from mainland China.
+Macau receives over 30 million visitors a year albeit around 90% are Chinese and 70% come from mainland China.
 That means that about 20% are visitors from Hong Kong, China’s other Special Administrative Region, or Taiwan.

 Here are some data points about Macau tourism and Macau day trips in 2018 from to put things into perspective.

 - Annual number of visitors to Macau: 36 Million in 2018, that is 15% up since 2016